abrasumente233/osterm/README.md

 ## Task 2: Add signals to xv6[^2][^3]

 A signal, aka software interrupt, is a notification to a process that an event has occurred.
-A signal might come from different sources:
+A signal might come from different sources

-1. The kernel: alarm
+1. The kernel
 2. The process itself
 3. Other processes

-There are different options when handling a signal:
+There are different actions to take when receiving a signal

-1. we take the *default action*, terminating the process upon receiving SIGINT
+1. Take the *default action*, terminating the process upon receiving SIGINT
-2. we ignore the signal
+2. Ignore the signal
-3. we execute a user-defined signal handler function
+3. Execute a user-defined signal handler function

 Also there are many ways to send a signal